Hadaka matsuri 裸祭り

 - Hirakata no Doro Inkyo in Ageo, Saitama Prefecture

-This festival is also supposed to bring joy and health to the inhabitants of Ageo municipality in Saitama prefecture.
-Only the task is easier, since it takes place in July.
-Half-naked men parade through the streets carrying portable shrines on their shoulders called inkyo, which they will then roll in the mud.
-It's a happy and colorful party!
+This festival is also supposed to bring joy and health to the locals of Ageo municipality in Saitama prefecture.
+Only the task is easier since it takes place in July.
+Half-naked men parade through the streets carrying portable shrines on their shoulders called and then roll in the mud.
+It's a joyful and vibrant event!

 - Ohara hadaka matsuri in Ohara, Chiba Prefecture

 This is one of the most famous hadaka matsuri.
-Every third weekend of September, participants and spectators pray for good harvests and fruitful fisheries.
+Every third weekend of September, participants, and spectators pray for good harvests and fruitful fisheries.
 The bearers of mikoshi are mostly dressed in a simple loincloth.
-The festival culminates in mid-afternoon on the Saturday, when the men throw themselves into the sea along with their portable shrines.
-They then make a final tour of the city.
-The party continues in the evening with fireworks and other festivities.
+The festival culminates in mid-afternoon on a Saturday, when the men throw themselves into the sea carrying the portable shrines.
+They then make a final tour of the city and the party continues in the evening with fireworks and other festivities.